MioYiSama/mioyi-blog/content/blog/my-server.md

 {{< /filetree/folder >}}
 {{< /filetree/container >}}

-Specific configuration tips:
+Specific configuration examples:

-- If you can specify a clear major version, do so to enable seamless upgrades; if not, look for a `stable` tag or fall back to `latest`.
-Don’t update services lightly later on, as it can cause crashes or chain reactions, which is why I didn’t add `pull_policy: always`.
-Projects that strictly follow SemVer can be updated more boldly.
+- Specify major version numbers clearly to facilitate seamless updates; if not possible, check for versions like `stable`, and choose `latest` as a last resort.
+Do not update services lightly later, as it might cause the service to crash (upgrading underlying services can cause a chain reaction, crashing other services).
+Thus, I didn't write `pull_policy: always`.
+For those strictly following SemVer, you can update boldly.
-- Prefer using an `.env` file instead of embedding environment variables directly in the compose file.
+- It is recommended to use `.env` files rather than writing environment variables directly in the compose file.
-- Mount configuration files via local directories; otherwise use Docker volumes (local directories can actually access the files inside a volume).
+- Use local directory mounts for configuration files globally; otherwise, try to use Docker's volume management.
+You can check the actual storage path on the host via `docker volume inspect <id>`.
-- Use bridge networks together with Docker’s built‑in name resolution (container names resolve to IPs automatically).
-Have the producer create an isolated bridge network, and let consumers join that network and refer to services by container name.
-Apart from reverse‑proxy services, avoid exposing ports to the host as much as possible.
+- Use bridge networks and Docker's built-in IP resolution (container names automatically resolve to specific IPs) as much as possible.
+While host mode is convenient, container ports can easily conflict, and it's dangerous if the firewall is misconfigured.
+Create an independent bridge network for producers; consumers join the producer's network and access them via container names.
+Therefore, avoid exposing ports to the host machine as much as possible, except for the reverse proxy service.

 ```yml {filename="docker-compose.yml"}
 services: